vutruong99/Spot1ny/README.md

 ![alt text](https://i.kinja-img.com/gawker-media/image/upload/c_fit,f_auto,g_center,pg_1,q_60,w_1165/msfgxy64htxbaki9up4e.png)

-Spot1ny is a part of my plan to build a system to match people based on their data.
+Spot1ny (Spot one n.y) is a part of my plan to build a system to match people based on their data.
 Spot1ny compares the Spotify playlists of two users to see if their music tastes match.
 Also, I am developing a recommender system based on genres, audio features and lyrics.

 Libraries used:
 * Spotipy